Regis McKenna: Regis McKenna, Inc.

 McKenna has said that the biggest mistake of his career was turning down an offer of 20% of Apple stock in lieu of payment for his services.
 "I was looking at my cash flow.
 And that's one of the reasons why I turned down Apple's offer."
 His letter turning down the offer is on display at Apple's headquarters.

 McKenna sold his advertising business to Jay Chiat in 1981 and his PR business in 1995.

 McKenna came out of retirement to work on the iPhone 4 antenna crisis.
 "Steve called me from Hawaii and told me he had a big problem," McKenna later explained.
 "He asked if I would meet him at Apple the next day...I thought it was a media-cycle issue and that they should address it with the data they had and be confident about the outcome rather than be apologetic.
 That's what Steve did.
 The issue vanished within probably ten days."

 McKenna felt that Walter Isaacson's book about Jobs was "very negative...I never once had any of those confrontations that people talk about, and I knew him since he was 22 years old."

 Aside from Intel and Apple, among the startups that the firm assisted in their formative years included America Online, Electronic Arts, Genentech, National Semiconductor, Silicon Graphics, and 3Com Corporation.
 Over the years, the firm evolved from a high-tech outsourced marketing business focusing on startups to a broad-based marketing strategy firm servicing international clients in many industries.
 McKenna sold his interest in the firm in 2000.

 Andrea Cunningham, the firm's group account manager for Apple, told the Los Angeles Times in 1985, "This agency knows more about Apple Computer than Barbara Krause (Apple's in-house public relations chief)."

-Consultants at Regis McKenna Inc. pioneered many of the theories and practices of technology marketing that have become integrated into the marketing mainstream.
-Some of these include: